Primary and secondary schools

 - Erudito licėjus in Kaunas and Vilnius (private school, English schooling for 5-18 years old children)

 - Guliverio akademija in Vilnius (private bilingual (English-Lithuanian) school, 1-8 grades)

 - Jonas Jablonskis gymnasium in Kaunas (billingual (English-Lithuanian) classes for 9-12 grades);

 - Jurgis Dobkevičius pro-gymnasium in Kaunas (International Baccalaureate program for 1-8 grades);

-- Klaipėda ‘Universa Via’ International School (private kindergarten-school, English schooling for 3-11 years old children; older children who speak only English get individual attention, interpretation and similar assistance).
+- Klaipėda ‘Universa Via’ International School (private kindergarten school, English schooling for 3-11-year-old children; older children who speak only English get individual attention, interpretation, and similar assistance).

-Senior class students wishing to continue their studies in English, have the possibility to be granted an International Baccalaureate diploma (hereinafter referred to as the IBO) in the following five schools in Lithuania:
+Senior class students wishing to continue their studies in English can be granted an International Baccalaureate diploma (hereinafter referred to as the IBO) in the following schools in Lithuania:

 - Vilnius Lyceum;